San Francisco COVID-19 (Coronavirus) Travel Alerts

 - If you have recently returned from a country, state, or region with ongoing COVID-19 infections, monitor your health, and follow the instructions of public health officials.

-- There is no recommendation to wear masks at this time to prevent yourself from getting sick.
+- If you do need to go outside, please wear cloth masks to prevent yourself and others from getting sick.

 In addition to the healthy practices above, it is recommended that you maintain and practice social distancing (spacing six feet or more between you and other people) when you need to venture out of your home for essential activity, which is defined as: